auth0/docs/articles/api/authentication/api-authz/_get-token-info.md

 }) %>

 ::: panel-warning Deprecation Notice
-This endpoint will soon be deprecated.
+This endpoint will deprecated in the future.
+Customers will be given ample time to migrate once an official deprecation notice is posted.
 The [GET /userinfo](#get-user-info) endpoint should be used instead to retrieve user information.
 :::

 This endpoint validates a JSON Web Token (signature and expiration) and returns the user information associated with the user id `sub` property of the token.